OUR APPROACH TO CELL THERAPY FOR CANCER

 The DeltEx Platform

-Our DeltEx platform has enabled a deep pipeline of preclinical and clinical product candidates, which are designed to effectively target and potentially eradicate disease, to improve patient outcomes.
+Our DeltEx platform has enabled a deep pipeline of preclinical and clinical product candidates designed to effectively target and potentially eradicate cancer cells to improve patient outcomes.

-• Broad applicability of our engineered DeltEx cells across multiple solid tumor indications
+- Broad applicability of our engineered DeltEx cells across multiple solid and hematological cancer indications

 Gamma-delta T cells: Leveraging the Nexus of the Immune System